cathalgarvey/DNAmespace/README.md

 preferred prompt)

 In [0]: import dnamespace

 In [1]: ecoli_w3110 = dnamespace.new("test_genomes/E.coli_K12_W3110.gbk")

-# dnamespace objects present genome features (presently only genes) as
-# object attributes, enabling tab-completion in iPython and other
+DNAmespace objects present genome features (presently only genes) as object attributes, enabling tab-completion in iPython and other smart shells:

-# smart shells:
-In [2]: ecoliw3110.lac<tab>
+*In [2]: ecoliw3110.lac<tab>*

-ecoliw3110.lacA  ecoliw3110.lacI  ecoliw3110.lacY  ecoliw3110.lacZ
+_ecoliw3110.lacA  ecoliw3110.lacI  ecoliw3110.lacY  ecoliw3110.lacZ_

-In [3]: ecoliw3110.lacZ.<tab>
+*In [3]: ecoliw3110.lacZ.<tab>*

-Ecoli.lacZ.amino        Ecoli.lacZ.meta         Ecoli.lacZ.sequence
+_Ecoli.lacZ.amino        Ecoli.lacZ.meta         Ecoli.lacZ.sequence_
-Ecoli.lacZ.aminos       Ecoli.lacZ.orfs         Ecoli.lacZ.transcript
+_Ecoli.lacZ.aminos       Ecoli.lacZ.orfs         Ecoli.lacZ.transcript_
-Ecoli.lacZ.features     Ecoli.lacZ.rna          Ecoli.lacZ.transcripts
+_Ecoli.lacZ.features     Ecoli.lacZ.rna          Ecoli.lacZ.transcripts_

-# To ensure compatibility with operons as well as singular genes,
-# gene objects retain lists for transcripts (CDSs and soon RNA),
-# orfs (protein-coding subset of transcripts), rnas (non-protein-coding
-# rnas), and translated CDSs.
-For each list (designated by the plural),
-# there is a singular property which returns the first item in the list,
-# or None if the list is empty.
+To ensure compatibility with operons as well as singular genes, gene objects retain lists for transcripts (CDSs and soon RNA), orfs (protein-coding subset of transcripts), rnas (non-protein-coding rnas), and translated CDSs.
+For each list (designated by the plural), there is a singular property which returns the first item in the list, or None if the list is empty.

-In [4]: ecoliw3110.lacZ.transcripts
+*In [4]: ecoliw3110.lacZ.transcripts*

-Out[4]: ['ATGACCATGATTACGGATTCACTG...TGTCAAAAATAA']
+*Out[4]: ['ATGACCATGATTACGGATTCACTG...TGTCAAAAATAA']*

-In [5]: ecoliw3110.lacZ.transcript
+*In [5]: ecoliw3110.lacZ.transcript*

-Out[5]: 'ATGACCATGATTACGGATTCACTG...TGTCAAAAATAA'
+*Out[5]: 'ATGACCATGATTACGGATTCACTG...TGTCAAAAATAA'*

 ## Code Layout
 You might want to re-use bits of DNAmespace separately, and I'll try to